mairaafreitas/mairaafreitas/README.md

 ## Hello :earth_americas:, I'm Maíra
 I'm a Physical Education Professional who discovered a new world in software development.
 Since then, I have been studying hard to improve my coding skills and solving real problems.

-I am currently working at @juntossomosmais as a Software Engineer.
+I am currently working at @loggi as a Software Engineer.

 I am always willing to learn 🧠, gain experience, collaborate and build amazing products for the world :earth_americas:!